Table of Contents

 There has to be equity in policing, education, but also in the food system.

 Having a conversation about fair prices can happen once we get to the level playing field, to the base line.
 Only then can we talk about prices and fair prices.

-Now, I say that because our friends—and I underscore that because that’s exactly how they behave and how they have shown themselves to be: friends – have said, “I didn’t realize this [racist police brutality] was still going on today.
-I thought this was something we got through in the ‘60s and ‘70s.”
-And my response is: Black people have been living this every day since then, just in different ways.
+Now, I say all of this because some of our friends—and I underscore the word friends because that’s exactly how they behave and how they have shown themselves to be said, ‘I didn’t realize this [racist police brutality] was still going on today.
+I thought this was something we got through in the 60s and 70s.
+And my response is, Black people have been living this every day since then, just in different ways.

-One of the things on a personal level I have come to grips with is watching my son, who is 27-years-old and graduated from college a few years ago, struggle with systemic racism.
-His college project was a video on this exact discrimination.
-You would think he did it today as a response to what is going on.
-It was an awakening for me because I had to realize that, wow, my son was away in college, in a place where I thought he was sheltered.
-And he was dealing with the same reality that every kid on the street, every Black kid, deals with every day, that we all deal with, without shelter—even in protected environments.
+ago is in that high risk group and extremely vulnerable to these issues of brutality and unfair treatment of people of color.
+His college project was a video on this exact same thing.
+You would think he did it today—as a response to what is going on now.
+It was an awakening moment for me because I had to realize that, wow, my son was away in college, in a place where I thought he was sheltered; and he was dealing with the same reality that every kid on the street, every Black kid, deals with every day, that we all deal with, without shelter—even in protected environments.
 And this is not always seen or understood, even by our friends.
-And that’s why this moment is so important.
-People are beginning to see this for what it is and see things they have missed over the years.
+And that’s why this moment is so important because people are beginning to see this for what it is and see things they may have missed over the years.
 And we’re starting to have real conversations.

 Messaging Parity in a Language People Can Relate To: Equity